PoliticalGraveyard.com

 Maude Glasner — of Nashville, Barry County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1919.
 Female.
 Burial location unknown.

 Thelma Glenn — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 9th District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 9th District, 1961.
 Female.
 Still living as of 1961.

 Lucille Gnodtke — also known as Mrs. William Gnodtke — of Buchanan, Berrien County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1969; alternate delegate to Republican National Convention from Michigan, 1972.
 Female.
 Still living as of 1972.